-NASA evaluates four potential landing sites for 2016 Mars mission
+NASA has narrowed the number of its potential landing sites for the space agency's 2016 Mars mission to four sites

 The stationary Interior Exploration Using Seismic Investigations, Geodesy and Heat Transport (InSight) lander is scheduled to launch in March 2016 and land on Mars six months later.

 It will touch down at one of four sites selected in August from a field of 22 candidates.
 All four semi-finalist spots lie near each other on an equatorial plain in an area of Mars called Elysium Planitia.

 Scientists will focus two of NASA’s Mars Reconnaissance Orbiter cameras on the semi-finalists in the coming months to gain data they will use to select the best of the four sites well before InSight is launched.